 To be considered for priority processing at Nicholls, a student must complete his or her FAFSA before April 15 for the following fall semester and October 31 for the following spring semester.

-Transfer students must submit an academic transcript.
-Transfer students must be maintaining satisfactory progress as defined by the Nicholls Office of Financial Aid in order to be eligible to receive financial aid at Nicholls.
-The Office of Financial Aid can provide additional information.
+Transfer students must be maintaining satisfactory academic progress as defined by the Office of Financial Aid in order to be eligible to receive financial aid.

 Notification of Award